zrepl/zrepl/docs/configuration/overview.rst

 Jobs run independently of each other.
 If two jobs match the same filesystem with their ``filesystems`` filter, they will operate on that filesystem independently and potentially in parallel.
-For example, if job A prunes snapshots that job B is planning to replicate, the replication will fail because B asssumed the snapshot to still be present.
+For example, if job A prunes snapshots that job B is planning to replicate, the replication will fail because B assumed the snapshot to still be present.
 However, the next replication attempt will re-examine the situation from scratch and should work.

 N push jobs to 1 sink